Kishsastry/Sas_Resource/README.md

 - Point-based reward system for motivation

 ## 🎯 **Designed For**
-- High school students taking AP courses (Calculus BC, Chemistry, World History)
+- Adya, who is taking AP courses (Calculus BC, Chemistry, World History)
-- Students who want to gamify their academic experience
+- Kids who want to gamify their academic experience
-- Anyone looking for a comprehensive study organization tool
+- Could be useful to anyone looking for a comprehensive study organization tool

 ## 🚀 **Getting Started**